synapsecns/sanguine/docs/bridge/docs/03-RFQ/index.md

 ### Quoter API
 The RESTful [Quoter API] allows Quoters to post Passive and/or Active Quotes.
-These quotes are then used to create transactions for [User]s to sign and submit.
+These quotes are then used to create transactions for [Users](User) to sign and submit.

 ### FastBridge Smart Contracts
 [Synapse FastBridge contracts](/docs/Contracts/RFQ) facilitate and enforce all of the on-chain functionality and security of the system.